7Ji/esp8266-temp-monitor-and-pc-reset/README.md

 ## Features

 - Reads temperature and humidity from a DHT11 sensor
-- Stores sensor history in RAM with multiple retention levels
+- Stores sensor history in layered RAM and flash buffers
 - Serves a built-in web UI with current readings and history graphs
 - Exposes simple text endpoints for automation or external dashboards
 - Exposes authenticated `POST` routes for PC power and reset button pulses